-MATERIALS AND METHODS
+3. MATERIALS AND METHODS

-The SDR experimental results reported are related to pyroclastic soils which are representative of real pyroclastic debris flows occurred in Southern Italy.
-The soil mixture analyzed with SDR were before tested with standard rheometer as reported in [5].
-The soil A and B derives from the most recent deposits produced by the volcanic activity of mount Somma/Vesuvius and they are sandy silt with a small clay fraction.
-The geotechnical and mechanical properties of such materials are well documented in literature [24].
+The SDR experimental results reported are related to pyroclastic soils which are representative of real debris flows and subaerial and submarine landslide occurred in Southern Italy.
+The soil A and B derives from the most recent deposits produced by the volcanic activity of mount Somma/Vesuvius and they are sandy silt with a small clay fraction [24].

+Regarding soil S, the material derives from the volcanic deposits related to the very recent Strombolian activity of the summit craters that covered the Sciara del Fuoco depression [26] and consists mainly of sand with a small gravel fraction and there are no silt or clay fractions.
+The main grain size distribution of the three soils considered is reported in Fig. 4.

+Fig.4 Gran size distribution of the considered soils.

+The geotechnical and mechanical properties of such materials are well documented in literature [24]-[26].

 All the experiments involved mixtures of dry soils with different amounts of water.
-The materials were mixed with appropriate amount of distilled water in order to obtained mixtures having different solid volumetric concentrations Φ according to equation (1).
-The range of solid concentration here considered was defined according to natural porosity of the soils and taking into consideration the previous study of [5].
-A total amount of about 500 ml of mixture (distilled water and soils) was pre-pared and each sample was continuously mixed for the time needed to obtain a fairly homogeneous mixture.
+The materials were mixed with appropriate amount of distilled water in order to obtained mixtures having different solid volumetric concentrations Φ according to Eq.
+(1).
+A total amount of about 500 ml of mixture (distilled water and soils) was prepared and each sample was continuously mixed for the time needed to obtain a fairly homogeneous mixture.
 The whole sample was used performing SDR test.
-The entire experimental program was carried out at constant temperature equal to 23°.
-Fine-grained mixtures (i.e., mixtures composed by soil fraction with a particle diameter less than 0.5 mm) were tested in order to compare the data to those obtained using standard rheometer [5].
+The entire experimental program was carried out at constant temperature equal to 20° .

+Fine-grained mixtures composed with soil A and soil B (i.e., mixtures composed by soil fraction with a particle diameter less than 0.5 mm) were tested in order to compare the data to those obtained using standard rheometer [5].
 Also coarse-grained mixtures (i.e., mixtures composed by soil fraction with a particle diameter up to 0.5 mm) were tested.

-The complete experimental program is illustrated in table 1.
-A total amount of about 500 ml of mixture (distilled water and soils) was pre-pared and each sample was continuously mixed for the time needed to obtain a fairly homogeneous mixture.
-The whole sample was used performing SDR test.
-The entire experimental program was carried out at constant temperature equal to 23°.
+The complete experimental program is illustrated in Tab.
+1.

+4. RESULTS ON FINE AND LARGE MIXTURES

+The fine-grained water-soil A and B mixtures were tested with SDR rheometer according to experimental program described in Tab.
+1. The experimental data obtained are reported in Figs. 5 and 6 for soil A and soil B, respectively, at different solid volumetric concentrations Φ .